ajayp/finance-geminiai-function-calling/README.md

-### Leveraging Function Calling with Google Gemini API
+### Leveraging Function Calling with Google Gemini API in Node.js

 This project demonstrates function calling with the Google Gemini API.
 It provides custom functions to interact with financial APIs, retrieving real-time stock prices, company overviews, news headlines, and sentiment analysis.
 Gemini can call these functions based on user queries, enhancing its capabilities within conversations.

 #### What is Function Calling?